Hi, I'm Jen! (I'm the short one in the middle.) I'm a professional writer, a credentialed teacher, and I help students craft standout college essays.

 How do we get started?

 Contact Jen to schedule a free consultation by email or phone.
-I highly recommend getting started in the "off-season", Winter/Spring, as I will book up (and may have to charge more too) during the high-demand period of late Summer/Fall.
+I highly recommend getting started in the "off-season", Winter/Spring, as I will book up (and have to charge more) during the high-demand period of late Summer/Fall.